azconf-dev/home/general/code-of-conduct.md

 While all reports will be taken seriously, the Code of Conduct Guardian may not act on complaints that they feel are not violations of this code of conduct.

-Thank you to every AzConf participant for making AzConf a kind, safe and welcoming space.
+Thank you to every Az Conf participant for making Az Conf a kind, safe and welcoming space.

 ## Credits